rojomisin/chef-play/README.md

 not provided.
 Not needed if source is a directory.
 * `user` - User to run service as.
 Default `play`.
 * `args` - Array of additional configuration arguments.
 Default `[]`.
 * `conf_variables` - Hash of application configuration variables required by .erb template.
+Leave empty to not process conf_template and use application configuration defined in conf_path as is.
 Default `{}`.
 * `conf_template` - Path to configuration template.
 Path can be relative, or if the template file is outside dist path, absolute.
-If set to nil or template file not found, no template processing will occur.
+If template file not found, no template processing will occur.
 Default `conf/application.conf.erb`.
 * `conf_path` - Path to application configuration file.
 Path can be relative, or if the config file is outside standalone distribution, absolute.
 Default `conf/application.conf`.